marxin/texi2rst-generated/sphinx/gccint/collect2.rst

 creates a new temporary :samp:`.c` file containing a table of them, compiles it, and links the program a second time including that file.

-.. index:: __main

-.. index:: constructors, automatic calls
+.. index:: __main, constructors, automatic calls

 The actual calls to the constructors are carried out by a subroutine called ``__main``, which is called (automatically) at the beginning